meridianarc/griptape-docs/docs/tutorial/installation-and-setup.md

 # Installation & Setup

 This section will go step by step setting up a new Griptape-vue app from scratch.
-You can skip this by using the starter project from the [Setup your app Page](/introduction/getting-started), however we recommend you follow along at least once so you can see the differences between a plain vue.js app setup and griptape-vue.
+You can skip this by using the starter project from the [Getting Started](/introduction/getting-started).
+After that you can jump right to [Wallet](/tutorial/wallet-support).
+We do recommend you follow along here at least once so you can see the differences between a plain vue.js app setup and griptape-vue.
 ## Install

 First create a new vite app